JT-actual/FacialRecognition_Python3-OpenCV_RaspberryPi3/Step2_Build.md

 Interpereter:             some/path/here/python3.x/somepath/pointingto/numpy (version x.xx.x)
 ```

 Another great tip from Adrian's blog- increasing swapfile space for the compiling process to help prevent hanging.
-It is very important to remember to change this back afterwe have compiled!!!
+It is very important to remember to change this back after we have compiled.
 Not doing so could corrupt your SD memory!
 To do so:
 ```
 $ sudo nano /etc/dphys-swapfile